StefanGerlach/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Image Augmentation
 ---
 To compensate the copies of the images in the training set and to give the dataset more variation for better network generalization and less overfitting, I apply image augmentation.
-To do this, I use the keras ImageGenerator to apply
+To do this, I use the keras ImageGenerator to augment with:

  * Image rotation in a range of -20 to +20 degrees
  * Image translation in a range of -10 to +10 %